Beliefs and actions in a new approach to children’s skill development

 2. Teach the most versatile movement experiences possible for optimal development, the prerequisite to learning sport-specific skills well.

 3. Use a game-based approach with stories for holistic coaching.

 4. Develop bigger and better brains through versatile movement experiences at a young age.

-Too many kindergarten PE lessons consists of a series of “fun” games that poorly or indirectly develop good skills.
+Too many kindergarten PE lessons consist of a series of “fun” games or inadequate teaching ideas that poorly or indirectly develop good skills.
 Since it is not believed children can play skillfully at an early age, lessons become time-filler activities.
 The problem is, one could do those “fun” games for years and still never learn fundamental skills to transition into playing sports later on.

 We can’t underestimate how early children start to develop these motor qualities and set healthy lifestyle habits.